ICYMI: Three Governors on How They’re Fighting Trump’s Census ManipulationdarionFri, 08/02/2019 - 10:53

 Organizations that have an active grant with Meyer are still eligible to apply for the Services to Systems RFP and this RFP does not stop organizations from submitting proposals for other Meyer funding opportunities.
 Those awarded grants under this RFP will be invited to participate in one or more convenings and will have a chance to network with and learn from other grantees in the learning circle.

-One information session is scheduled on Tuesday, July 16 to explain the learning circle style RFP in detail and answer questions.
-Register here.
+An information session took place on Tuesday, July 16 to explain the learning circle style RFP in detail and answer questions.
+A recap of the questions and answers that arose during that info session can be found on the Services to Systems RFP Q&A page.

 The Services to Systems RFP supports organizations that are primarily focused on providing direct services and not deeply engaged in systems change work but want to deepen their connection to the work.
 Up to $80,000 in new grant funding will be available.